pauljonescodes/Rutgers-University-Notes/Computer Science/Systems Programming.md

     which is the previous value of the function set up to handle this signal, or one of these two special values:

+-   Not large
+-   Should not use global or static data structures
+-   The signal that cause invocation of the signal handler is **blocked** during the handler execution
+-   Different signals can use the same handler function.
+-   Allow multiple handlers (in the same functions)
+-   Allow different handlers for the same signal at different points of program execution.
+-   Args determined by OS, not out program

 |Value|Meaning|
 |:----|:------|
 |`SIG_IGN`|Ignore the signal|